8 days from £1200pp plus international flights.

 Guide price from (pp sharing): £1200 (ex. international flights)

-7 nights twin share accommodation on full board basis; return transfers from and to the nearest airport; return domestic flights from Dar es Salaam to your island; park fees and community levys (at Chole Mjini).
+7 nights twin share accommodation on full board basis; return transfers from and to the nearest airport; return domestic flights from Dar es Salaam to your island; park fees.

 International flights and taxes; visa; meals not specified; drinks; optional excursions and activities; tips; items of a personal nature.